Oral History Program Style Guide

 Brackets

-- Use brackets for information added or deleted after the interview is recorded.
+- Use brackets for information added or removed after the interview is recorded.

-- Format: [additional information or ellipses + space + en dash + initials of narrator or interviewer]
+- Format: [additional information or ellipses + space + en dash + initials of narrator, interviewer, or –Ed.]

-- No need for initials if information is added or deleted by AAA
+- Use –Ed. if added or deleted by AAA

 - Bracket without initials if small (one- or two-word) change differs from the recorded version, unless it is important to indicate speaker made the change.